-Christine Coleman is a senior marketing and global communications leader with fourteen years experience in the nonprofit, philanthropy, and high tech sectors.
-She is a highly skilled strategist and tactician with an emphasis on corporate positioning and branding, web site development, PR, lead generation, and organizational development.
-As Director of Communications and Marketing at Tides, she successfully led all marketing programs for multiple service offerings, including an extensive organizational re-brand, crisis communications, website and collateral design and development, and campaign and event management.
-Prior to joining Tides, Christine worked in high tech public relations at Horn Group, Inc. where she led enterprise software and e-commerce accounts and helped launch high tech companies.
-She has also held marketing positions at Walker Interactive, a financial software company, and 2Know, Inc., a cross-cultural communications consulting firm.
+Christine Coleman is a senior marketing and communications leader with 15 years experience in the nonprofit, philanthropy, and high tech sectors.
+She is a highly skilled strategist and tactician with an emphasis on corporate positioning and branding, web site development, PR, and organizational development.
+She is currently Director of Marketing and Communications at Jewish Family and Children’s Services of San Francisco, the Peninsula, Marin and Sonoma Counties.
+Prior to JFCS she served as Director of Communications and Marketing at Tides where she successfully led all marketing programs for multiple service offerings.
+Christine also worked in high tech public relations at Horn Group, Inc. where she led enterprise software accounts and helped launch start-up companies, and at Walker Interactive, a financial software company.
 She has provided marketing and planning consultation for a variety of diverse social change organizations, and served as a board member at International Development Exchange which supports and builds alliances with NGO’s across the globe working to confront global systems of inequality.
-Christine holds a Masters in Organizational Development from California Institute of Integral Studies and a BA in French Literature and Politics from the University of California, Santa Cruz.
+Christine holds a Masters in Organizational Development from California Institute of Integral Studies and a BA in French Literature from the University of California, Santa Cruz.

-Catherine Hazelton was appointed Senior Program Officer for the California Democracy program at the James Irvine Foundation in 2009.
-At Irvine, Catherine is primarily engaged in grantmaking related to governance reform issues, including redistricting and elections, and public media coverage of governance issues.
-She also manages many aspects of the James Irvine Foundation Leadership Awards.
-Before joining Irvine, Catherine served as Associate Director of the nonprofit Fight Crime: Invest in Kids California.
-Working with California’s law enforcement leaders, she devised and implemented strategies to earn public investments in early education programs.
-Previously, she spent three years as a Senior Legislative Aide to Assemblywoman Carol Liu and two years as a Legislative Aide and Field Representative to Assemblyman Jack Scott.
-Catherine also served as a Scheduling Director on Hillary Clinton’s presidential campaign and in various capacities on California initiative, legislative and congressional campaigns.
-Since 1997, Catherine has volunteered with the California National Organization for Women, serving on the Political Action Committee, advising the group on policy issues and leading a chapter.
-Catherine completed her master’s degree in public policy at the University of California, Berkeley and earned her bachelor’s degree in history at Scripps College.
+Catherine Hazelton has served as a Senior Program Officer in the California Democracy program at the James Irvine Foundation since 2009.
+At Irvine, Catherine developed the Future of California Elections project and several elements of Irvine’s redistricting grantmaking.
+She also oversees grants related to other governance reform issues and public media coverage of state governance and policy.
+Additionally, she manages many aspects of the James Irvine Foundation Leadership Awards.
+Before joining Irvine, Catherine worked with California law enforcement leaders to advocate for public investments in early education programs as Associate Director of the nonprofit Fight Crime: Invest in Kids.
+Previously, she served as a Senior Legislative Aide to Assemblywoman Carol Liu and a legislative aide and field representative to Assemblyman Jack Scott.
+Catherine has worked on numerous political campaigns including, most recently, Hillary Clinton’s presidential campaign.
+Catherine has served on several nonprofit boards, including the California National Organization for Women.
+She was recently appointed by Assembly Speaker John Pérez to serve on the state’s Physician Assistant Board.
+Catherine completed her master’s degree in public policy at the University of California, Berkeley, and earned her bachelor’s degree in history at Scripps College.
 She also attended Pasadena City College where she trained hundreds of students in grassroots advocacy and organized dozens of state and federal student lobbying trips.
 Her research related to redistricting reform and women in California politics has appeared in the Los Angeles Times, the San Francisco Chronicle, Policy Matters and other publications.

 Whitney Moss is a parenting writer and marketing consultant who spent seven years leading direct marketing efforts for LeapFrog Toys.
 She has advised numerous mom-targeted consumer brands on social media best practices.
 She is the co-founder of RookieMoms.com and 510Families.com, popular blogs aimed at inspiring parents to have more fun in the early years of parenthood.
 She has worked as a spokesperson for LEGO, Underwriter Laboratories, and Huggies, and writes a weekly column at BabyCenter.com.
 She is the co-author of The Rookie Mom’s Handbook (Quirk, 2008) and Stuff Every Mom Should Know (Quirk, 2012).
 Whitney holds a degree in Sociology from Barnard College at Columbia University and lives in Berkeley with her husband and their two children.